Database search tips

 - Example: the search term diabetes and (nutrition or food or diet) will find documents that contain one of the words in brackets - i.e. nutrition or food or diet - but only if they also contain the word 'diabetes'.

 Proximity operators: locate terms that are close to one another.
-One such proximity operator is w/#, which you can use to find two words that are # number of pages apart.
+One such proximity operator is w/#, which you can use to find two words that are # number of words apart.

 - Example: diabetes w/3 nutrition will find documents where diabetes and nutrition occur within three words of one another, in either order.